Prostitution in colonial India: Justification for prostitution

 The British authorities offered several justifications for the British regulation of prostitution in colonial British India.
 One justification of such state regulation of prostitution was the notion that prostitution was a vital safeguard against homosexuality.
 Specifically, access to prostitutes was necessary to protect British military men from engaging in homosexual behaviour and other "unnatural" acts.
 Therefore, military administrators approved of brothels in cantonments.
 One 1917 committee report by the Government of India claimed that homosexuality would invariably take hold if men were denied access to women.
 This apparent fear of homosexuality had colonial roots.
 Many European colonialists viewed homosexuality as perverse, "un-British" behaviour, whereas they often believed that same-sex practices were "natural" to other "inferior" peoples, such as Indians, Arabs, and Africans.

-The British saw another further need for prostitution, especially amongst the military.
-It was seen as necessary to stave off boredom among soldiers and to reinforce imperial dominance through sexual control of Indian women.
 The British preserved and regulated prostitution through mandatory licensing and medical examinations, not out of concern for prostitutes, but out of concern for their own military men.